 The group was inducted into the Rock N' Roll Hall of Fame.
 "We've been saying for a long time, years, that this wasn't a big deal.
 Turns out, it kind of is," said Peart of the '13 ceremony.
 On the same day, Canada Post unveiled a Rush commemorative stamp.
 And just weeks later, Rush received their ninth Juno Award (the Canadian Grammys) when "Clockwork Angels" was named Rock Album of the Year.

-Lee and Lifeson made the honor roll again in '14 when the pair received honorary Doctorate of Music degrees from Nipissing University, a public liberal arts university in North Bay, Ontario.
-Unable to attend the ceremony due to inclement weather the pair posted their acceptance speeches online.
+Lee and Lifeson made the Dean's List again in '14 when the pair received honorary Doctorate of Music degrees from Nipissing University, a public liberal arts university in North Bay, Ontario.
+Unable to attend the ceremony due to inclement weather they posted their acceptance speeches online.

 Following the R40 anniversary tour, Rush went on indefinite hiatus which took on a greater sense of permanence when Peart announced he was now a "retired drummer."
 The band remained optimistic about making new music (with Peart), but less certain on whether they'd ever tour again together.